DETAILED ACTION

 Regarding claim 95, Yamana teaches wherein the device is at least one type selected from the group consisting of: a flat panel display, a curved display, a computer monitor, a medical monitor, a television, a billboard, a light for interior or exterior illumination and/or signaling, a heads-up display, a fully or partially transparent display, a flexible display, a rollable display, a foldable display, a stretchable display, a laser printer, a telephone, a cell phone, tablet, a phablet, a personal digital assistant (PDA), a wearable device, a laptop computer, a digital camera, a camcorder, a viewfinder, a micro-display that is less than 2 inches diagonal, a 3-D display, a virtual reality or augmented reality display, a vehicle, an automotive display, video walls comprising multiple displays tiled together, a theater or stadium screen, and a sign (paragraph 232).

-Regarding claim 96, Yamana teaches a device comprising: an organic light emitting device (OLED) (an organic EL device 100) comprising: a substrate (a substrate 21); a first electrode (a first electrode layer 22) disposed over the substrate; a second electrode (a second electrode layer 23) disposed over the first electrode; and an organic emissive layer (an organic layer 30 including an electroluminescent layer 32) disposed between the first electrode and the second electrode, the organic emissive layer having a first surface (a top surface) positioned over a second surface (a bottom surface); and a nanoparticle layer (a reflective layer 40) disposed over the organic emissive layer, the nanoparticle layer having a first surface (a top surface) that is positioned over a second surface (a bottom surface), the nanoparticle layer comprising: a plurality of nanoparticles comprising a dielectric material (auxiliary fillers 42 formed of ZrO2); and a surrounding medium (fillers 44 surrounding 42); wherein a peak emission wavelength capable of being emitted by the organic emissive layer (for example, light having a wavelength about 533 nm) (Fig. 1 and paragraphs 35-73).
+Regarding claim 96, Yamana teaches a device comprising: an organic light emitting device (OLED) (an organic EL device 100) comprising: a substrate (a substrate 21); a first electrode (a first electrode layer 22) disposed over the substrate; a second electrode (a second electrode layer 23) disposed over the first electrode, wherein the second electrode is non-metallic (for example, 22 formed of metal oxides such as ITO or conductive polymers such as polythiophene) (paragraphs 57-59); and an organic emissive layer (an organic layer 30 including an electroluminescent layer 32) disposed between the first electrode and the second electrode, the organic emissive layer having a first surface (a top surface) positioned over a second surface (a bottom surface); and a nanoparticle layer (a reflective layer 40) disposed over the organic emissive layer, the nanoparticle layer having a first surface (a top surface) that is positioned over a second surface (a bottom surface), the nanoparticle layer comprising: a plurality of nanoparticles comprising a dielectric material (auxiliary fillers 42 formed of ZrO2); and a surrounding medium (fillers 44 surrounding 42); wherein a peak emission wavelength capable of being emitted by the organic emissive layer (for example, light having a wavelength about 533 nm) (Fig. 1 and paragraphs 35-73).

-Regarding the limitation “wherein the organic emissive layer directly couples to Mie scattering modes of the plurality of nanoparticles”, Yamana in view of Song teaches the OLED structurally and compositionally identical to that of the claim as discussed above.
-Furthermore, the claim does not require any additional features of the OLED to distinguish over Yamana in view of Song teaching the identical OLED.
-As such, with reasons above, claimed property and/or function, “wherein the organic emissive layer directly couples to Mie scattering modes of the plurality of nanoparticles”, is presumed to be inherent: Where the claimed and prior art products are identical or substantially identical in structure or composition, or are produced by identical or substantially identical processes, a prima facie case of either anticipation or obviousness has been established.
+Regarding the limitation “wherein the organic emissive layer is configured to produce emission that directly couples to Mie scattering modes of the plurality of nanoparticles”, Yamana in view of Song teaches the OLED structurally and compositionally identical to that of the claim as discussed above.
+Furthermore, claim 96 does not require any additional features of the OLED to distinguish over Yamana in view of Song teaching the identical OLED.
+As such, with reasons above, claimed property and/or function, “wherein the organic emissive layer is configured to produce emission that directly couples to Mie scattering modes of the plurality of nanoparticles”, is presumed to be inherent: Where the claimed and prior art products are identical or substantially identical in structure or composition, or are produced by identical or substantially identical processes, a prima facie case of either anticipation or obviousness has been established.
 In re Best, 195 USPQ 430, 433 (CCPA 1977) and MPEP 2112.01.

 Regarding claim 97, Yamana teaches further comprising at least one selected from a group consisting of: an electron transport layer disposed over the organic emissive layer, and an electron injection layer disposed over the organic emissive layer (Fig. 2 and paragraphs 91 and 113.
 The thickness of an electron injection layer is in several nm.
 As such, combining the teaching of Yamana with the electron injection layer having the thickness in the several nm with Song teaching the thickness of the second electrode in 10 nm, for example, would meet the claimed limitation of not more than 50 nm).